 TAST week 34 is technically two stitches but, since Crossed and Plaited Feather stitch are so similar, I have grouped them together as one.
 Both are based on straight-sided feather stitch and both involve a second line of overlapping stitches.
 As usual, to learn how to work this stitch, visit my tutorial for Crossed and Plaited Feather stitch.

-In the tutorial, I have used two threads so that people can see the structure of the stitch, but you can work both lines in the same coloured thread.
+In the example, I have used two different threads so that people can see the structure of the stitch, but you can work both lines in the same coloured thread.
 Both versions of this stitch are great to use on borders, to create wide lines and they are fun to use for couching down novelty bumpy yarns, ribbon or braid.
 It is loads of fun to experiment with.

 Beyond TAST week 34

 Beyond TAST is a challenge for those people who have done TAST before, or for those who already know the basic embroidery stitches.